Summary

 Notable Quotes

-"We couldn't just keep adding talented folks and hope that everything would fall into place."
+"We needed to revise our plan; we couldn’t just keep adding talented folks and hope everything falls into place."

 More Videos